creativemindsplugins/cm-map-locations/readme.md

 * **Place Icon**: Override category icons with unique icons for each place
 * **Custom Icons**: Use your own custom icons
 * **Images**: Add pictures and videos to place pages
-* **Shortcodes**: Use shortcodes in posts and show place, map with places in group, etc.
+* **More Shortcodes**: Use shortcodes in posts and show place, map with places in group, etc.
 * **Tags**: Add tags to places and pick places
 * **Search**: Search by keywords in place details or by place name
 * **Search place using zip, radius and description**